jfree/jfreechart/README.md

 This release contains:

-- updates to the ChartPanel class to support copying charts to the clipboard, panning and mouse-wheel zooming, and an overlay mechanism that supports crosshairs;
+- updates to the `ChartPanel` class to support copying charts to the clipboard, panning and mouse-wheel zooming, and an overlay mechanism that supports crosshairs;
 - enhancements to the auto-range calculation for axes, providing the ability to use subranges only and also to skip hidden series;
-- updates for many of the CategoryItemRenderer implementations to ensure that they respect the 'seriesVisible' flags;
+- updates for many of the `CategoryItemRenderer` implementations to ensure that they respect the `seriesVisible` flags;
-- an improvement to the TimeSeries class so that it is no longer necessary to specify the time period type in the constructor;
+- an improvement to the `TimeSeries` class so that it is no longer necessary to specify the time period type in the constructor;
-- a new SamplingXYLineRenderer for improving the performance of time series charts with large datasets;
+- a new `SamplingXYLineRenderer` for improving the performance of time series charts with large datasets;
-- the XYSeries/XYSeriesCollection classes now cache the minimum and maximum data values to improve the performance of charts with large datasets;
+- the `XYSeries/XYSeriesCollection` classes now cache the minimum and maximum data values to improve the performance of charts with large datasets;
 - entities are now created for the chart, data area and axes, allowing mouse clicks to be detected for these regions;
-- added a bar alignment factor to the XYBarRenderer class;
+- added a bar alignment factor to the `XYBarRenderer` class;
-- a new 'errorIndicatorStroke' field for the StatisticalLineAndShapeRenderer and XYErrorRenderer classes;
+- a new `errorIndicatorStroke` field for the `StatisticalLineAndShapeRenderer` and `XYErrorRenderer` classes;
-- added a new HeatMapDataset interface, DefaultHeatMapDataset implementation, and a HeatMapUtilities class to make it easier to create heat map charts;
+- added a new `HeatMapDataset` interface, `DefaultHeatMapDataset` implementation, and a `HeatMapUtilities` class to make it easier to create heat map charts;
-- there is a new flag to allow an XYDataImageAnnotation to be included in the automatic range calculation for the axes;
+- there is a new flag to allow an `XYDataImageAnnotation` to be included in the automatic range calculation for the axes;
-- additional attributes in the XYTextAnnotation class;
+- additional attributes in the `XYTextAnnotation` class;
-- added a sampleFunction2DToSeries() method to the DatasetUtilities class;
+- added a `sampleFunction2DToSeries()` method to the `DatasetUtilities` class;
-- some changes to the ChartPanel class that help to work around a regression in JRE 1.6.0_10 relating to drawing in XOR mode.
+- some changes to the `ChartPanel` class that help to work around a regression in JRE 1.6.0_10 relating to drawing in XOR mode.
 Regarding this final point:
-     * the default value for the useBuffer flag has changed to true, which means that all charts will, by default, be rendered into an off-screen image before being displayed in the ChartPanel;
+     * the default value for the `useBuffer` flag has changed to true, which means that all charts will, by default, be rendered into an off-screen image before being displayed in the `ChartPanel`;
-     * the zoom rectangle is drawn using XOR mode *only* when the useBuffer flag has been set to false.
+     * the zoom rectangle is drawn using XOR mode *only* when the `useBuffer` flag has been set to false.
-  For most usage, this should improve performance (but at the cost of using more memory for each ChartPanel used in your application);
+  For most usage, this should improve performance (but at the cost of using more memory for each `ChartPanel` used in your application);

 ###### Bug Fixes

 - 2690293 : Problem with Javascript escape characters;
-- 2617557 : StandardDialScale ignored tickLabelPaint;
+- 2617557 : `StandardDialScale` ignored `tickLabelPaint`;
-- 2612649 : Stroke selection in plot property editor;
+- 2612649 : `Stroke` selection in plot property editor;
-- 2583891 : SWTGraphics2D.fillPolygon() not implemented;
+- 2583891 : `SWTGraphics2D.fillPolygon()` not implemented;
-- 2564636 : Month constructor ignores Locale;
+- 2564636 : `Month` constructor ignores Locale;
-- 2502355 : ChartPanel sending multiple events;
+- 2502355 : `ChartPanel` sending multiple events;
-- 2490803 : PeriodAxis.setRange() method doesn't take into account that the axis
+- 2490803 : `PeriodAxis.setRange()` method doesn't take into account that the axis
           displays whole periods;

-In addition, a bug in the SlidingCategoryDataset class has been fixed, the correct outline paint is now used by GradientXYBarPainter, a new method has been added to the ImageMapUtilities class to escape special characters in Javascript strings to avoid problems with the OverLIB and DynamicDrive tooltips, and there are some important fixes in the LogAxis class.
+In addition, a bug in the `SlidingCategoryDataset` class has been fixed, the correct outline paint is now used by `GradientXYBarPainter`, a new method has been added to the `ImageMapUtilities` class to escape special characters in Javascript strings to avoid problems with the OverLIB and DynamicDrive tooltips, and there are some important fixes in the `LogAxis` class.

 This release passes 2110 JUnit tests (0 failures) on JRE 1.6.0_12.